shaslip/automation-tools/Bahaiquest/CreatePages-AI/README.md

 CreatePages-AI is a command-line tool designed to automate the process of searching, categorizing, and compiling quotes from the official Baha'i reference library.
 It uses a hybrid AI approach to leverage the unique strengths of different models, producing a thematically organized, wiki-formatted page of concise excerpts on any given topic.

-## Features

--   **Automated Text Search:** Scans a local directory of texts to find all paragraphs containing a specific keyword.
--   **AI-Powered Categorization:** Uses Google's Gemini Pro to analyze the full context of every found passage and group them into 5-10 recurring themes.
--   **AI-Powered Distillation:** Uses OpenAI's GPT-4 to distill the full paragraphs into concise, relevant excerpts.
--   **Verbatim Validation:** A final quality-assurance step that compares the AI-generated excerpt against the original text to flag any non-verbatim changes, ensuring textual integrity.
--   **Wiki-Ready Output:** Formats the final, validated quotes into a MediaWiki-compatible text file, complete with category headings and quote templates.
--   **Modular Design:** Each step of the process can be run individually for testing, development, and refining prompts.

 ## The Workflow Explained

 The main script orchestrates a sophisticated five-step pipeline designed for maximum quality and accuracy:

-1.  **Search (`search_library.py`):** The process begins by searching all files in the `workspace/` directory for a given keyword.
-It saves every paragraph where the keyword is found into structured JSON files in the `workspace/` directory.
+1.  **Search (`search_library.py`):** The process begins by searching bahai.org/library for a given keyword.
+It saves every paragraph where the keyword is found into structured JSON files in the `workspace/` directory, organized by source.

-2.  **Categorize (`categorize_quotes.py`):** The script gathers the **full paragraph text** from all the search results and sends them in a single request to the Gemini API.
-Gemini analyzes the complete context to identify overarching themes and assigns each quote to a category.
-This ensures high-quality, context-aware categorization.
+2.  **Categorize (`categorize_quotes.py`):** The script gathers all text from all the search results and sends them in a single request to the Gemini API.
+Gemini analyzes the text to identify overarching themes and assigns each quote to a category.

-3.  **Distill (`distill_quotes.py`):** The categorized, full-text quotes are then processed by the ChatGPT API.
-Its task is to create a short, relevant excerpt from each paragraph, using ellipses (...) to indicate removed text.
+3.  **Distill (`distill_quotes.py`):** The categorized, full-text quotes are then processed one-by-one using ChatGPT.
+Its task is to create a short, relevant excerpt from each paragraph.

 4.  **Format (`format_wiki.py`):** This script takes the categorized and distilled quotes and assembles them into a final, clean text file formatted for MediaWiki.
 It organizes quotes under their category headings and uses a `{{q|...}}` template.

-5.  **Validate (`validate_quotes.py`):** As a final, crucial QA step, this script compares every single distilled excerpt against its original source paragraph.
+5.  **Validate (`validate_quotes.py`):** As a final QA step, this script compares every single distilled excerpt against its original source paragraph.
 If the excerpt is not a perfect, verbatim substring of the original, it prepends a `[Warning]` tag inside the quote template, flagging it for manual review.

+The final result is a file in the root directory final_output_<model>_<keyword>.txt

 ## Setup Instructions